mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/itinerary.zh.md

 BREAKFAST / LUNCH / DINNER

-Meet at Armenia\-Georgia border Bagratashen and start the tour in Armenia \- a country rich with culture, located in the highlands surrounding the mountains of Ararat in the South Caucasus.
+Meet at Armenia-Georgia border Bagratashen and start the tour in Armenia - a country rich with culture, located in the highlands surrounding the mountains of Ararat in the South Caucasus.
 With strong ties to the Christian religion, ancient churches and monasteries dot the landscape in Northern and Southern Armenia, while many of